Capt-V570/Repository_Extra/README.md

                                                             - programmers should use complete sentences
                                                             - programmers should start with an issue ID (e.g coming from a Ticketing System)
                                                             - Commit messaged should be written in 'Imperative Tense'

+2. - "Statiging" is aGit Environment.
+This environment gives you a way to queue up changes until you are ready to commit.